An estimation of the stability and the localisability functions of multistable processes: Introduction

 \section{Introduction}

 Multifractional multistable processes have been recently introduced as models for phenomena where the regularity and the intensity of jumps are non constant, and particularly when the increments of the observed trajectories are not stationary.
-In Figure \ref{trajFedFund}, we display a path of a financial data from federal funds, which jumps are more or less marked.
-The multistable processes then extend the stable models in order to take account this additional variability (see Figure \ref{trajMulti} for an example of a realization of such a process, computed with the simulation method explained in \cite{FLGLV}).
+In Figure \ref{trajFedFund}, we display a path of a financial data from federal funds, where the frequency of the jumps seems to vary with time.
+The multistable processes then extend the stable models in order to take into account this additional variability (see Figure \ref{trajMulti} for an example of a realization of such a process, computed with the simulation method explained in \cite{FLGLV}).
 We describe then some events with a low intensity of jumps at some times, which may be very erratic at other times.
-We provide an other example of application in Figure \ref{EcgTraj} of Section \ref{AppliECG}, where we consider a path coming from ECG data.
+We provide another example of application in Figure \ref{EcgTraj} of Section \ref{AppliECG}, where we consider a path coming from electrocardiogram.

-Multistable processes are stochastic processes which are locally stable, but where the index of stability varies with ``time'', and therefore is a function.
-They were constructed in \cite{FLGLV,FLV,FL,LGLV} using respectively moving averages, sums over Poisson processes, multistable measures, and the Ferguson-Klass-LePage series representation, this last definition being the representation used here after.
-These processes are, under general assumptions, localisable, that is they are locally self-similar, with an index of self-similarity which is also a function.
-The aim of this paper is to introduce an estimator for each function, the index of stability and the self-similarity function.
+Multistable processes are stochastic processes which are locally stable, but where the index of stability $\alpha$ varies with ``time'', and therefore is a function.
+They were constructed in \cite{FLGLV,FLV,FL,LGLV} using respectively moving averages, sums over Poisson processes, multistable measures, and the Ferguson-Klass-LePage series representation, this last definition being the representation used hereafter.
+These processes are, under general assumptions locally self-similar, with an index of self-similarity $H$ which is also a function.
+In the remaining of this work, given one trajectory of a multistable process, we provide an estimator for each function.

+The aim of this work is then to introduce, for a large class of multistable processes, an estimator of the local index of stability $\alpha$.
+We prove in the sequel the consistency of this estimator with a convergence in all the $L^r$ spaces.
+This class includes two examples considered in \cite{FLV,LGLV}, the L\'evy multistable motion and linear multifractional multistable motion.
+We then estimate the local self-similarity function $H$.
+For the same class of multistable processes, we obtain a consistent estimator of $H$.
+In the case of the L\'evy multistable motion, we are able to ascertain the asymptotic distribution of this estimator through a central limit theorem.